Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Abstract framework of the three-interval method

 \end{enumerate} \end{rem}

-The analysis carries on a Banach bundle $\CE\to [0, \infty)$ modelled by the Banach space $\E$, for which we mean every fiber $\E_\tau$ is identified with the Banach space $\E$ smoothly depending on $\tau$.
+The analysis of proving the exponential decay will be carried on a Banach bundle $\CE\to [0, \infty)$ modelled by the Banach space $\E$, for which we mean every fiber $\E_\tau$ is identified with the Banach space $\E$ smoothly depending on $\tau$.
 We omit this identification if there is no way of confusion.

 First we emphasize the base $[0,\infty)$ is non-compact and carries a natural translation map for any positive number $r$, which is $\sigma_r: \tau \mapsto \tau + r$.
 We introduce the following definition which ensures us to study the sections in local trivialization after taking a subsequence.